-A mental health disclosure is deemed to be sensitive personal information under the Data Protection Act (DPA 1998) and must be treated accordingly.
-Generally speaking, the information you provide will only be shared with people who need to be aware of it at the time you are disclosing.
+A mental health disclosure is deemed to be sensitive personal information under the General Data Protection Regulation (GDPR 2018) and must be treated accordingly.
+Generally speaking, the information you provide will only be shared with people who need to know, at the time you are disclosing.

-The number of students who declare a mental health difficulty is steadily rising year on year (see for example the Higher Education Statistics Agency, under "Disability") although some choose not to disclose, as they may have recovered, may feel their difficulties aren't "that bad", or they may not identify with the "disability" label, or they may be concerned about stigma or being treated unfavourably, or may not be aware of the support available so see little benefit.
+The number of students who declare a mental health difficulty is steadily rising year on year (see for example the Higher Education Statistics Agency, under "Disability").
+However some choose not to disclose, as they may have recovered, may feel their difficulties aren't "that bad", they may not identify with the "disability" label, they may be concerned about stigma or being treated unfavourably, or may not be aware of the support available so see little benefit.
 It is hoped that some of the information on this website will inform your decision about disclosing.

 In practice, for example, this means that a mental health disclosure does not have any bearing on whether an applicant is offered a place; this decision must be made purely on the grounds of academic suitability and any mental health‐related support requirements considered separately.

 All Universities are at different stages of developing mental health support, so there may be a range of people who you can talk to directly, or whom you may be put in contact with, dependent on your University.
 This includes the disability office, counsellors, welfare staff, etc.

 Increasingly, however, this will be a specialist member of staff with a remit to support students experiencing mental health difficulties - a Mental Health Adviser (although their job titles and the specific remit of their roles may vary from one University to another).
 In general, they are there to co-ordinate support for students with mental health difficulties and to act as a point of contact throughout the duration of their studies.